scipy/scipy/doc/source/tutorial/io.rst

    >>> arr[1]['f2'] = 'not perl'
    >>> sio.savemat('np_struct_arr.mat', {'arr': arr})

-Matlab cell arrays
+MATLAB cell arrays
 ``````````````````

-Cell arrays in Matlab are rather like python lists, in the sense that
+Cell arrays in MATLAB are rather like python lists, in the sense that
-the elements in the arrays can contain any type of Matlab object.
+the elements in the arrays can contain any type of MATLAB object.
 In
 fact they are most similar to numpy object arrays, and that is how we
 load them into numpy.